overwolf/overwolf.github.io/docs/topics/update-store-listing.md

 ### Full description

 Add or edit a full description of your app, used when a user clicks on your app's store tile.
-This field support both plain text, markdown, or HTML format (except H1 and H2 tags).
+This field support both plain text and markdown.
+Please don't use HTML tags.

 #### Note
 You can also use the text found [description.html file from the "store" folde](../start/submit-your-app-to-the-store#4-descriptionhtml) that you used for uploading your app to the store for the first time.